 Ahead of time, review the application/resume and any other material that would be useful in understanding the applicant's background so you do not have to refer to this information constantly during the interview.

 Consider sending your interviewers to the Recruitment Seminar that Human Resources offers year round.This seminar provides an opportunity to refine existing interview strategies and develop sound recruitment practices.
-If your staff members are not familiar with the interviewing process, please have them renew/attend the Search Committee Certification Seminar, provided by the Office of Institutional Equity and Compliance.
-All hiring officials and staff directly involved in screening and interviewing must attend this training or be certified within the past two years.
+If your staff members are not familiar with the interviewing process, please have them renew/attend the Search Process Seminar, provided by the Office of Institutional Equity and Compliance.
+All hiring officials and staff directly involved in screening and interviewing must attend this training within the past three years to be certified.

 Conducting the Interview